ArthurSonzogni/chromiumos-platform2/cryptohome/docs/cryptohome_modernization_apis.md

       - Set the purpose to PURPOSE_AUTHENTICATE_AUTH_FACTOR, when we intend to have a follow up AuthenticateAuthFactor.
 The auth session may not be already authenticated.

+7. **TerminateAuthFactor** - This call is required after PrepareAuthFactor is called with an auth factor type.
+It will shut down any underlying sensor sessions.
+It will also shut down the signal sender associated with the auth factor type.
+    - *Input*:
+      - auth_session_id - AuthSession used to identify users.
+      - auth_factor_type - The type of AuthFactor that is being prepared.
+    - *Reply*
+      - CryptohomeErrorCode - Returns if there is any error.
+    - *Usage*:
+      - Properly terminate the underlying sensor session.

 ## Order of Operations